Stability and the deformed Hermitian-Yang-Mills equation: Introduction

 Informally, the perspective taken in \cite{CY18} is the opposite of Douglas' work \cite{Doug}; the first author and Yau take the point of view that the relevant stability condition should appear naturally as obstructing the existence of solutions to the deformed Hermitian-Yang-Mills equation.
 By developing a GIT (geometric invariant theory) approach to the deformed Hermitian-Yang-Mills equation (building on work of Thomas \cite{Th} and Solomon \cite{Sol} in symplectic geometry), the first author and Yau and found algebro-geometric obstructions to the existence of solutions to the dHYM equation which are at least formally similar to the obstructions which one would expect to find in a conjectural Bridgeland stability condition.
 In this article we review this work, as well as some recent progress, and analyze how the stability conditions obtained in \cite{CY18} compare with Bridgeland stability in the case of ${\rm Bl}_{p}\mathbb{P}^2$.
 In particular, following work of Arcara-Miles \cite{AM16} we show that a line bundle $L\rightarrow {\rm Bl}_{p}\mathbb{P}^2$ admitting a metric solving the dHYM equation is Bridgeland stable, but not conversely.

 The layout of the article is as follows.
 In Section~\ref{sec: GIT} we introduce the infinite dimensional GIT framework for the dHYM equation, and discuss the associated variational problem.
 In Section~\ref{sec: Alg} we explain how the results in Section~\ref{sec: GIT} can be used to obtain algebraic obstructions to the existence of solutions for the dHYM equation.
 We also discuss the role of Chern number inequalities, and the appearance of Bridgeland-type stability structures.
 In Section~\ref{sec: Brid} we discuss the work of Arcara-Miles \cite{AM16} and explain the relationship between the stability notions described in Section~\ref{sec: Alg} and Bridgeland stability.
 Finally, in Section~\ref{sec: AnAsp} we discuss some of the analytic aspects of the dHYM equation and related heat flows. \\ \\ {\bf Acknowledgements:} The authors would like to thank A. Jacob for helpful comments on a preliminary draft of this survey, and for explaining to them the results of \cite{JS}.
 The authors are also grateful to S.-T. Yau for his interest and encouragement.
+The first author would like to thank C. Scarpa for helpful comments.
 The second author would like to thank D. Arcara for answering a question about \cite{ABCH13}.